-- The Malian Government reintroduced a State of Emergency on 4 April 2016.
-This has been extended until October 2018.
-Expect a robust security presence, including police patrols and possible police security checks on restaurants and hotels.
-There are likely to be more vehicle and personal security checks while the State of Emergency remains in place.
+- Mali is under a State of Emergency.
+Expect a robust security presence, including police patrols, possible police security checks on restaurants and hotels, vehicle and personal security checks.
+See

-- There has been a sharp increase in terrorist attacks in Mali since early 2015, particularly in southern and central Mali.
-Most attacks have been directed against Malian police and security forces, but some have targeted venues frequented by foreigners.
-Numerous attacks have taken place in Bamako.
-See Safety and security.
+- There is a high threat of terrorist attack in Mali.
+There has been a sharp increase in terrorist attacks since early 2015.
+Most attacks targeted Malian police and security forces but some targeted venues frequented by foreigners.
+Numerous attacks were in Bamako.
+Further attacks are likely.
+Avoid vulnerable locations.
+See

-- On 3 October 2017, the US Government informed its citizens of a continued threat of attacks against hotels, restaurants, and bars frequented by Westerners, particularly in the cities of Bamako and Gao, Mali.
-On 9 June 2017, the US Government warned of a possible increased threat of attacks against Western diplomatic missions, places of worship, and other locations in Bamako where Westerners frequent.
-Avoid vulnerable locations with poor security measures in place, including hotels, restaurants, bars and churches.
+- In October 2017, the US Government informed its citizens of a continued threat of attacks against hotels, restaurants, and bars frequented by Westerners, particularly in the cities of Bamako and Gao.
+In June 2017 it warned of an increased threat of attacks against Western diplomatic missions, places of worship and other locations in Bamako where Westerners frequent.
 See Safety and security.

 Entry and exit

 You will need a visa to enter Mali.
 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest Embassy of Mali for up-to-date information.